mozilla/firefoxos-quick-start/guide.md

 ##Web APIs##
 JavaScript APIs are being created and enhanced as quickly as devices are.
-Mozilla's [Web API](https://wiki.mozilla.org/WebAPI) effort brings dozens of standard mobile features to JavaScript APIs.
-A list of device support and status is available on the [Web APIs](https://wiki.mozilla.org/WebAPI) page.
+Mozilla's [WebAPI](https://wiki.mozilla.org/WebAPI) effort brings dozens of standard mobile features to JavaScript APIs.
+A list of device support and status is available on the [WebAPI](https://wiki.mozilla.org/WebAPI) page.
 Of course JavaScript feature detection is still the best practice:

 	// If this device supports the vibrate API... if('vibrate' in navigator) {